andyblight/heating-controller/server/web-ui/readme.md

 This appears to be more difficult than I thought.

-I tried flask-goolgecharts but ~I could not get it to run.
+I tried flask-goolgecharts but I could not get it to run.
 No decent help either.

 Trying this:
 <https://developers.google.com/chart/interactive/docs/dev/gviz_api_lib>

+Finally got something working.

+Split out chart preparation from routes.py into charts.py.
+Split out reading and processing of CSV files into prepare_data.py and added unit tests as too difficult to debug when using flask.
+HERE!!!
+Working on merging data.